 - Does not discriminate against any person on the basis of race, color, religious affiliation, sex, age, national origin, marital status, sexual orientation, disability, or gender identity or expression or qualifies for an exemption under Title VII of the Civil Rights Act of 1964 as amended.
 This does not deny eligibility to a federation or nonprofit organization that is otherwise eligible to participate in the annual drive merely because the federation or nonprofit organization is organized by, on behalf of or to serve persons of a particular race, color, religious affiliation, sex, national origin, age, marital status, sexual orientation, disability, or gender identity or expression.

 - Each federation and each independent nonprofit organization must submit an on-time and complete application, including all required attachments, during the annual nonprofit application cycle.

-- The organization has been providing or conducting real services, benefits, assistance or program activities at least the previous three years.
+- The organization has been providing or conducting real services, benefits, assistance or program activities at least the previous two years.*

 - The organization is directed by an active governing body whose members have affirmed adherence to a conflict of interest policy and a majority of whom serve without compensation.
 Compensated governing body members do not serve as the governing body’s chair or treasurer.
 Governmental units are exempt.

 - The organization’s publicity and promotional activities are based upon the actual program and operations, are truthful and non-deceptive, and make no exaggerated or misleading claims.

 - The organization has an annual financial statement prepared in accordance with generally accepted accounting principles.

 - Within the fiscal period ending not more than 18 months prior to the January of the year of the Annual Drive for which the organization is applying, the organization’s financial statement has been reviewed per the following: